remix-run/remix-website/data/posts/lazy-loading-routes.md

 * Data loading/submitting fields such `loader` and `action`
 * Rendering fields such as `element` and `errorElement`

 The only thing a data router truly needs on the critical path is the path matching fields, as it needs to be able to identify all of the routes matched for a given URL.
 After matching, we already have an asynchronous navigation in progress so there's no reason we couldn't also be fetching route information during that navigation.
-And then we don't need the rendering aspects until we're done with data-fetching since we don't render the destination route until then.
-Yes, this will introduce the concept of a "chain" but it's an opt-in choice to handle the trade-off between initial load speed and subsequent navigation speeds.
+And then we don't need the rendering aspects until we're done with data-fetching since we don't render the destination route until data fetches have completed.
+Yes, this can introduce the concept of a "chain" (load route, then load data) but it's an opt-in lever you can pull as needed to address the trade-off between initial load speed and subsequent navigation speeds.

-Here's what this look like using our route structure from above:
+Here's what this looks like using our route structure from above, and using the new `lazy()` method on a route definition:

 ```jsx
 // app.jsx